 As an anthology show, Tales from the Crypt didn’t have any recurring cast members to help drum up publicity.
 The only familiar face (and voice) was Kassir's.
 So HBO had him make the media rounds at the start of each season, calling into radio shows as the Crypt Keeper.
 “We would launch a new season and I would spend a week in the morning doing 50 or 60 radio interviews as the Crypt Keeper,” he told CrypticRock.com.
 “I would naturally have to improvise all of that.
 I would have some bullet points and all that to talk about when the show was coming on ... [the Crypt Keeper] would sit there and talk.
 ‘How are you Frank?
 Ha ha ha.’”

-And not, as some suspected, because it was cheaper.
 After six seasons, Tales from the Crypt had more or less exhausted California’s reserve of actors and filmmakers.
 For its final season, the production moved to Ealing Studios in West London.
 Producer Gil Adler endorsed the switch for enabling new faces and locations to be utilized.
 As a result of the change, Ewan McGregor and Bob Hoskins were among the actors who popped up on the series.

 The unwieldy title was probably a fair warning: Secrets of the Crypt Keeper’s Haunted House was a 1996 production that featured Kassir and his puppet alter ego in a game show that aired on CBS on Saturday mornings.
 Shot at Universal Studios Florida, teams of contestants awkwardly interacted with a green screen and 1990s-era computer graphics while the Crypt Keeper taunted them.
 The effects were so peculiar that the show’s premiere was delayed by a month while technical difficulties were sorted out.
-It lasted a season, but that was enough to make some kind of TV history: by this point, the character had appeared on ABC, CBS, Fox, and HBO.
+It lasted one season, but that was enough to make some kind of TV history: by this point, the character had appeared on ABC, CBS, Fox, and HBO.